Our Team

 Deepthi Krishna (Artistic Director)

 Hawke’s Bay Indian Cultural Centre (HBICC) was established by Deepthi and her husband, Sreejith Nair, in 2015 with the aim of promoting traditional Indian cultural activities and fundraising for charity.
 Deepthi is a trained Indian Classical Dancer taking classical dance lessons for HBICC.
 She instigated the annual charitable event: M.A.D.E (Music and Dance Event) for a Cause as a platform for showcasing her students’ talents.
 In 2018 Deepthi got the opportunity to be a contestant in the TVNZ3 reality dance show, ‘The Great NZ Dance Masala’, hosted by Colin Mathura-Jeffree.
 Deepthi has produced nearly 60 stage performances across the East Coast and has performed at the Parliament House in Wellington.
 Deepthi has also been a guest dance tutor at Karamu High School for Level 1 & 2 dance curriculum students for the last 3 years and at many other schools.
 Deepthi established her Krishni Production company to commission ‘Shakuntala!’ and establish her new venture into collaborative theatre.
 Since then, she has done two more production projects “Sita Unsung” and “Takshaka – The King of the Snakes”.
-Deepthi is a graduate in Biotechnology and is currently working as a QA and Improvement Technologist in the Food Industry and continues to teach dance.
+Deepthi is a graduate in Biotechnology, has worked as a QA and Improvement Technologist in the Food Industry and continues to teach dance.

 Ken Keys (Chairperson)